National Institute of Pharmaceutical Education and Research, Raebareli

 National Institute of Pharmaceutical Education and Research, Raebareli (NIPER-Raebareli) established 2008, is an Indian public pharmacy research university running from a transit campus at Lucknow, Uttar Pradesh.
 It a part of the seven National Institutes of Pharmaceutical Education and Research, under India's Ministry of Chemicals and Fertilizers.
 The institute offers Masters and Doctoral degrees in pharmaceutical sciences.
 As an Institute of National Importance it plays an important role in the Human Resource Development for the ever growing Indian Pharmaceutical industry, which has been in the forefront of India’s science-based industries with wide ranging capabilities in drug manufacturing.

+NIPER-Raebareli has been ranked 14th according to the NIRF rankings in Pharmacy Category in the year 2024.